allenai/twentyquestions/readme.md

       -h, --help           Show this message and exit.

     Commands:
       build              Build twentyquestions.
       deploy             Deploy twentyquestions to ENV.
-      dockerize     Create the docker image for running... extractgames  Extract 20 Questions data from XML_DIR and... promote       Promote the docker image from SOURCE to DEST. serve         Serve twentyquestions on port 5000.
+      dockerize          Create the docker image for running... extractassertions  Extract assertions from XML_DIR and write to... extractgames       Extract games from XML_DIR and write to... extractlabels      Extract labeling data from XML_DIR and write... extractquality     Extract quality labels from XML_DIR and write... extractquestions   Extract questions from XML_DIR and write to... groupbysubject     Group the data in blocks of at most 20 by... promote            Promote the docker image from SOURCE to DEST. serve              Serve twentyquestions on port 5000.

 The `--help` option also works on the subcommands: